 'In the manner it was executed.
 You see, look at the position of the body.
-The angle is facing towards the Basilica de la Macarena in the east,' I said as I pointed to it in that direction.
+The angle is facing towards the Basilica de la Macarena in the east,' I said as I had pointed to it in that direction.

 'I don't understand exactly what you are alluding to?
 What does the basilica have to do with the murder?'
-Bonheur insisted.
+Bonheur had insisted.